 See more of Chris’s work at www.christophercorr.com.

-Ian Beck’s exhibition is now closed, but signed, limited edition prints are still for sale.
+Signed, limited edition prints are still for sale from Ian Beck’s 2013 exhibition.
 The collection comprises portraits of stars of music hall and early cinema: Charlie Chaplin, Max Miller, Josephine Baker, Little Tich, Anna May Wong, Jean-Louis Barrault, Greta Garbo, Marlene Dietrich and others.
 Purchases of signed prints will support the Nightingale Project’s work.
 Print prices are from £225 to £255.

 This series grew out of a set of drawings that Ian created in 2012 for Ellington Ward, an older adults’ mental health ward at Northwick Park Hospital (see Past Projects page).
 It was following the success of that installation that The Nightingale Project asked Ian to create more such images for an exhibition.